kantivekariya/react-tailwind-css/README.md

 - [License](#license)

 ## About The App
-Best Eats is Food Ordering web app.
+Fast Food is Food Ordering web app.

 ## Screenshots